The Best Synthesizer Keyboards for Music Production under $500

 This light and portable synthesizer offer 37 keys.
 However, the keys are small with no touch-sensitive and aftertouch.
 Korg MS20 mini is a monophonic analog synth but it offers computer integration with USB connection, and MIDI port to connect an external keyboard.
 It will integrate with the majority of DAWs such as Ableton Live to easily record and edit your tracks and sounds.

 The sounds that you will be able to produce with this synthesizer vary.
-Most electronic music producers will enjoy this tool, as it offers a nice old school, house, and truly electronic sound.
+Most electronic music producers will enjoy this tool, as it offers an excellent old school, house, and genuinely electronic sound.

 Conclusion: Korg MS 20 mini has a sturdy construction, a sound that is hard to compete and such an affordable price tag that it cannot go unnoticed.
 Definitely a great value for money choice with a quality guarantee by Korg.
 The nearly perfect reviews on Amazon.com and other online markets will prove our words.